 So how can this be?
 As a very liberal, very inclusive couple ourselves who welcome clients in every shape and form, why is our website so lacking in diversity?

 The truth?
-It’s a vicious circle.
+I wish I knew.
+Perhaps it’s a vicious circle.
 It is very rare for us to be booked by a non-white couple.
 Similarly it’s very rare that we’re booked by a plus sized couple.
 It’s also very rare that we’re booked by a same sex couple.
 We have never been booked by a couple with a visible illness or disability.
-And of the couples who do represent something a little different?
+And of the couples who do represent something “different?”
 Almost exclusively they’ve asked for their images to not be shared publicly, which is absolutely their right.

 We always endeavour to respect our clients privacy and their right to share the images that they wish to be shared.
 This in turn however means that we’re not always able to showcase our favourite images, or our best work.

 Not being able to share the images that we’re passionate about, or that we feel best represents our brand values can sometimes mean we don’t appear to be as diverse as we’d like.
 We’re not looking to display content simply for the purpose of box ticking.
+We understand and accept that tokenism is a problem too.
 We’re mindful of the fact that not showing off the full range of wonderful people we work with, may be off-putting to some.
 Especially those who would like to feel confident that their sexuality or disability for example, won’t be an issue before getting in touch.